Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 Si je devais pinailler, je trouve que le premier plan est dans une perspective bizarre et que les rochers on l'air tout mou (plus comme du chocolat fondu que comme des cailloux tranchants).

-Hello!
-I need help with the sketches and I feel like I'm going to struggle with the city below .... if you have any advice on the orientation of the houses so that they aren't all in the direction of the vanishing points etc ... ^^" I know it must be a complicated drawing to start with but I really love the idea! xD PS: The horizon line is at the level of the great wall in the back in front of the castle.
+Hi!
+I need some help; Iâm working on the sketches, and I have a feeling Iâm going to struggle with the city scene in the foreground.
+If you have any advice on how to orient the buildings so they arenât all facing the same vanishing points, etc., that would be great⊠^^â I know itâs probably a complicated drawing for a beginner, but I really like the idea! xD P.S.: The horizon line is at the level of the large wall in the background, in front of the castle.

-I started tidying up trying to respect all the rules ....
-I will finish it but for this lesson I will do something else less complicated for me (plus I wanted the light to come from behind so there xD xD) ....
-Anyway, I will continue with the warmer one I think, the city below
+I started cleaning it up, trying to follow all the rules⊠Iâm going to finish it, but for this lesson, Iâm going to do something else thatâs less complicated for me (plus, I wanted the light to come from behind, so⊠xD xD).
+Anyway, Iâm going to continue with the warmer colors, I think, starting with the city in the foreground.

-Shoot, if I could have responded sooner, I could have corrected you on the composition (the huge gap between the castle and the village, and the top of the castle being cut off).
+Too bad I couldnât have replied sooner, I could have given you some feedback on the composition (the huge gap between the castle and the village, and the castle being cut off at the top).

-To answer your question about the village, as you might guess, if you want to orient the houses differently from each other, they need to have different vanishing points.
+To answer your question about the village, as you might guess, if you want to orient the houses differently from each other, youâll need to give them different vanishing points.

-You still place them on the horizon line (that doesnât change), and you apply the new vanishing points created to some of your houses.
+You still place them on the horizon line (that doesnât change), and you apply the new vanishing points you created to some of your houses.

-Thank you very much for the compliment!
-As for the emptiness, I actually plan to fill it with lots of houses to show that it's a big city!
-Ok, I will place a second vanishing point.
-However, just one question, for this drawing, for example, I would have liked the vanishing points to be further apart, but if that is the case, they go off my paper, what should I do in those cases?
+Thank you so much for the compliment!
+I was actually planning to fill in the empty space with lots of buildings to show that itâs a large city!
+Okay, Iâll add a second vanishing point.
+But I have a quick question: for this drawing, for example, I would have liked the vanishing points to be further apart, but if thatâs the case, they would go off the edge of the paper.
+What can I do in these situations?

-PS: I will finish the drawing as best as I can and post it to get your opinion, thank you very much again ^^"
+P.S.
+Iâm going to finish the drawing as best as I can and post it so I can get your feedback.
+Thank you so much again!

-If I were to nitpick, it would be about the background, which is much less nicely done than the foreground.
-And also the mountain on the left that completely envelops the fir tree.
-I think if the mountain went down and "cut" behind the fir tree, it would work better.
+If I had to nitpick, it would be about the background, which isnât as nicely done as the foreground.
+And also the mountain on the left, which completely encloses the fir tree.
+I think if the mountain came down and âcut offâ behind the fir tree, it would work better.

-Otherwise, it's really very pretty, well done âïž
+Otherwise, itâs really very beautiful, well done âïž

 Si je devais pinailler, ce serait sur l'arriÚre plan qui est beaucoup moins joliment fait que le premier plan.
 Et aussi la montagne à gauche qui englobe totalement le sapin.
 Je pense que si la montagne descendait et "coupait" derriÚre le sapin, ça fonctionnerait mieux.

-Hello rakjah,
+Hello Rakjah,

-I tried to follow your advice, the mountains are more detailed but I'm having a lot of trouble with the terrain and shadows.
+I tried to follow your advice; the mountains are more detailed, but Iâm having a lot of problems with the relief and the shadows.

-I also struggle with proportions. đ
+Iâm also struggling with the proportions. đ

-Basically, youâve marked the shadows on your mountain too heavily; they are too prominent.
-When something is in the distance, an "atmospheric perspective" applies to it.
-This means that its colors will be tinted by the atmosphere (therefore more bluish) and they will lose contrast.
+Basically, youâve made the shadows on your mountains too pronounced; theyâre too strong.
+When something is in the distance, thereâs an âatmospheric perspectiveâ that applies to it.
+This means that its colors will be tinted by the atmosphere (so more bluish) and they will lose contrast.

-So the shadows on your mountain cannot be as strong as those you have in the foreground.
+Therefore, the shadows on your mountain canât be as strong as the ones you have in the foreground.

-And another thing: the shadows on your mountains also need to respect the light source youâve chosen.
-Here at the top right for the sun, I think ^^
+And the second thing: the shadows on your mountains also need to respect the light source youâve chosen.
+Here, I think itâs in the upper right corner for the sun ^^

 Donc les ombres sur ta montagne ne peuvent pas ĂȘtre aussi fortes que celles que tu as sur ton premier plan.